Immediate 2018 Farm Bill Effects

 - Q. Is hemp totally legal now and I can grow it like a tomato with no license or reports or anything?

-- A. No. The 2018 Federal Farm Bill provided new regulatory guidelines for hemp regulation, but does not invalidate current state regulations: hemp is still a regulated crop, and all of the current Hawaii Statutes and Rules are still applicable.
-Changes will likely occur over the next year if the legislature makes adjustments to allow DOA to run a hemp program based on the 2018 Federal Farm Bill.
+- A. No. The 2018 Federal Farm Bill provided new regulatory guidelines for hemp regulation, but does not invalidate current state regulations: hemp is still a regulated crop, and all of the current Hawaii Statutes and Rules are still applicable for the growth of hemp.

 IS MY CANNABIS LEGAL NOW